Battle of Stow-on-the-Wold: Prelude

 The year of 1646 began badly for Charles I. On no side was there the smallest break in the gloom that surrounded him.
 He had no army, and there was but small chance of his being able to raise one.
 All his resources were exhausted.
 Without money, without arms, without supplies, his fate was clear but, what was still worse, if possible, was the disunion among the Royalists: Charles' quarrel with his nephews, although patched up, might break out again at any minute.

 It was obvious to all, Royalists or Parliamentarians, that whatever the rights or wrongs of the struggle might originally have been, its continuance could do no good to either party, and only aggravated the prevailing discontent.

 Lord Astley left Oxford on 22 December 1645, to go round the different garrisons in the West Midlands, trying to raise an army.
 His task was a difficult one, and not the less so by his extreme want of money.
 Had Astley a good supply of this, he might have raised a fairly formidable force, without it he could do nothing with the drunken dissolute bands of robbers who formed the bulk of the soldiers in the Royalist garrisons.
 Astley arrived at Worcester early in 1646.
 One of his first acts was to march out to Madresfield.
 The Royalist garrison there had been besieged since October, by men from the Gloucester and Evesham Parliamentary garrisons, but it had held out, and Astley was now able, with a party from the Worcester garrison, to drive off the besiegers and raise the siege.

 Astley went from Worcester to Ludlow, intending to unite with Sir William Vaughan, but the presence of Parliamentarian troops and the floods arising from the breaking up of the great frost and the thaw made movement impossible, and prevented Astley from attempting anything.
 He fell back towards Bewdley.
-On 5 February 1646, Chester surrendered.
+On 5 February 1646, the besieged royalist city of Chester surrendered.
 Lord Byron had held out to the last and had to yield from want of fuel and of food.
 Horses, dogs, and cats had been eaten, and Byron was unable to do more.
 He had held the place for sixteen weeks, and there was no hope of relief.